ypinhsuan/tp/docs/DeveloperGuide.md

       Use case ends.

+**Use case: UC17 - Add a lesson**

+**MSS**

+1. User requests to add a lesson.
+2. User provides the parameters of the lesson.
+3. Tutor's Pet adds the lesson.

+    Use case ends.

+**Extensions**

+* 2a.
+The parameters provided are invalid.

+    * 2a1.
+Tutor's Pet shows an error message.

+      Use case resumes at step 1.

+* 3a.
+The lesson already exists.

+    * 3a1.
+Tutor's Pet shows an error message.

+      Use case resumes at step 1.

+**Use case: UC18 - Edit a lesson**

+**MSS**

+1. User requests to edit a specific lesson.
+2. User provides the parameters that are to be edited.
+3. Tutor's Pet edits the lesson's information.

+    Use case ends.

+**Extensions**

+* 1a.
+The given index is invalid.

+    * 1a1.
+Tutor's Pet shows an error message.

+      Use case resumes at step 1.

+* 2a.
+The parameters provided are invalid.

+    * 2a1.
+Tutor's Pet shows an error message.

+      Use case resumes at step 2.

+**Use case: UC19 - Delete a lesson**

+**MSS**

+1. User requests to delete a specific lesson.
+2. Tutor's Pet deletes the lesson.

+    Use case ends.

+**Extensions**

+* 1a.
+The given index is invalid.

+    * 1a1.
+Tutor's Pet shows an error message.

+      Use case resumes at step 2.

+**Use case: UC20 - Add an attendance record of a student**

+**MSS**

+1. User requests to add an attendance record of a student.
+2. User provides the parameters of the attendance record.
+3. Tutor's Pet adds the attendance record.

+    Use case ends.

+**Extensions**

+* 2a.
+The parameters provided are invalid.

+    * 2a1.
+Tutor's Pet shows an error message.

+      Use case resumes at step 1.

+* 3a.
+The attendance record already exists.

+    * 3a1.
+Tutor's Pet shows an error message.

+      Use case resumes at step 1.

+**Use case: UC21 - Edit the attendance record of a student**

+**MSS**

+1. User requests to edit a specific attendance record.
+2. User provides the parameters that are to be edited.
+3. Tutor's Pet edits the attendance record's information.

+    Use case ends.

+**Extensions**

+* 1a.
+The given index is invalid.

+    * 1a1.
+Tutor's Pet shows an error message.

+      Use case resumes at step 1.

+* 2a.
+The parameters provided are invalid.

+    * 2a1.
+Tutor's Pet shows an error message.

+      Use case resumes at step 2.

+**Use case: UC22 - Find the attendance record of a student**

+**MSS**

+1. User requests to find an attendance record.
+2. User provides the parameters to find attendance record.
+3. Tutor's Pet finds the attendance record.
+4. Tutor's Pet displays matching attendance record found.

+    Use case ends.

+**Extensions**

+* 3a.
+No attendance records found.

+    * 3a1.
+Tutor's Pet displays a message that no attendance records are found.

+      Use case ends.

+**Use case: UC23 - Delete the attendance record of a student**

+**MSS**

+1. User requests to delete a specific class in the list.
+2. Tutor's Pet deletes the class.

+    Use case ends.

+**Extensions**

+* 1a.
+The given index is invalid.

+    * 1a1.
+Tutor's Pet shows an error message.

+      Use case resumes at step 1.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.